edgebitio/sbom-server/docs/spec/builder.md

 Enclave][enclaves].
 For every artifact uploaded, an SBOM is generated, and the results are signed and rooted in trust with the AWS Nitro Attestation PKI.

-Note that when the server is run in one-shot mode, it is considered hardened and will instead use the [Hardened Builder](hardened-build.md) as its SLSA Builder ID.
+Note that when the server is not run with `--multiple`, it is considered hardened and will instead use the [Hardened Builder](hardened-build.md) as its SLSA Builder ID.

 [enclaves]: https://aws.amazon.com/ec2/nitro/nitro-enclaves/